aarmey/ml-for-bioe/lectures/Wk3-Lecture6.md

 # Unit Testing

 **unit testing**: Looking for errors in a subsystem in isolation.
-	- Generally a "subsystem" means a particular class or object.
+	- Generally a "subsystem" means a particular class, object, or function.

 The basic idea: